 Rees is a member of the California State Bar, the American Bar Association, and the Bar Association of San Francisco.
-Rees was appointed to the Northern District of California’s Criminal Justice Act Panel, a panel of attorneys serving indigent defendants charged with federal crimes, and was named by the City Council of Lafayette, California as Chair of Lafayette’s Crime Prevention Commission.
+Rees was appointed to the Northern District of California’s Criminal Justice Act Panel, a panel of attorneys serving indigent defendants charged with federal crimes, and was named by the City Council of Lafayette, California to Lafayette’s Crime Prevention Commission.
 He serves on the Pro Bono Advisory Board of Swords To Plowshares, an organization dedicated to assisting military veterans, and serves on the management committee of the Firm.